 Dismissing the no contact order

 Once the no contact order is issued, the local police department cannot drop a no contact order.
 Only a judge can drop a no contact order.
+The judge may dismiss the no contact order at the arraignment.
 The purported victim may try to dismiss the no contact order at the criminal arraignment at Providence 6th Division District Court.
+Prior to approaching the judge at the arraignment, the victim must speak with the domestic violence counselor at Court.
 It is nearly impossible for a victim to drop a NCO at an arraignment.
 Before addressing the Providence District Court judge or magistrate at the arraignment hearing, the alleged crime victim must converse with the domestic violence (DV) counselor at Courthouse.
 Sadly, this is normally a perfunctory conversation because the judge, not the advocate, decides whether to quash the NCO.

 The Justice of the Court could dismiss the NCO during the arraignment hearing.
 Most judges refuse to do so at the arraignment, but it could happen.
 If the allegation of domestic abuse is severe or there is an established history of domestic violence, then the justice may reject the victim’s pleas to vacate the NCO.
 The restraining order will not be dropped by the RI judge if the victim declares that she is afraid of the allege perpetrator.
 It is sometimes easier to get the nco dismissed at the “pretrial. ” The Justice of the Court will usually seek to ascertain whether the police department, the prosecutor or the city solicitor have any objections to the no contact order being terminated.
 Some judges in Rhode Island refuse to drop no contact orders under nearly any circumstances.
 The modern trend is judges making it very difficult for the victim to drop a no contact order.
 If the case is dismissed or the accused is found not guilty the NCO is terminated.

-Can the victim of an alleged crime dismiss the nco subsequent to the arraignment hearing but prior to the pretrial?
+Can the victim of an alleged crime dismiss the nco after the arraignment hearing but the pretrial?